 Greater Trochanteric Pain Syndrome Relief

-Greater trochanteric pain syndrome, sometimes referred to as lateral hip pain or trochanteric bursitis, is a common musculoskeletal condition that affects the side of the hip.
-Whether it’s an injury from work, playing sports, keeping fit or just getting older and not being in the shape we once were, CARESPACE Health+Wellness with locations in Kitchener and Waterloo can help.
+Greater trochanteric pain syndrome is a common musculoskeletal condition that affects the side of the hip.
+Whether it’s an injury from work, playing sports or just getting older, CARESPACE Health+Wellness can help.

 Effective treatment for greater trochanteric pain syndrome